Logan 4-H News

 Illinois State Fair General Project Info - Logan County Day - August 13th

-Once again, all 4-H general project exhibits will be in the Orr Building on the state fairgrounds.
-ALL 4-H youth age (8-18) are eligible to be selected as State Fair Delegates in 2018!
-Logan County General Project Day at the Illinois State Fair is Monday, August 13th.
+All 4-H general project exhibits will be in the Orr Building on the west side of the state fairgrounds.
+We will have interactive activities for 4-H families, as well as speaking contests, fashion review and an award celebration.
+ALL 4-H youth age (8-18) are eligible for selection as State Fair Delegates in 2018!

 WHAT WILL HAPPEN